akvo/rag-doll/readme.md

 - Need to figure out how to collect likes/dislikes and then attach these to the records in the vector database.
 By collecting these, useful answers should make it into the knowledge base and we can suppress bad answers.
 - Devise a way to stream the response from the LLM, as it is slow.
 Perhaps chat.update?
 Does Bolt have that in an easy way?
 - Add error handling, such that if there is a problem, Slackbot sends a message to an admin
+- Find a way to have chat sessions per user (based on `from`?)
+Now it is all one=, giant chat.